PowershellScripts/PowershellScripts.github.io/articles/en/Viva/MoveConversation.md

 <img src="/articles/images/moveconversation3.png" width="400">

-As a community admin or Viva Engage Admin you will always be able to move posts into your community
+As a community admin or Viva Engage Admin you will always be able to move posts into your community.

+# Disable moving posts out of your community

+This option is currently unavailable.
+There are currently no plans on the roadmap to disable moving posts out of Viva Engage Community.
+If you want to globally disable the option for all users apart from the administrators, you need to disable it for each Viva Engage community separately.

 <br/>
 <br/>